#{ServerName}

 What could be a more wholesome and heartwarming way to celebrate spring than with newborn lambs?
 Have your heart melt at the sight of these adorable babies up close at the lambing experience.
 There’s the chance to stroke them and even give them a bottle at feeding time.
 You can discover all the latest sheep news from the farm team and take a look at footage from the lambing shed.

-• Where?
-Sledmere House, Sledmere, Driffield, Yorkshire, YO25 3XG
+• Location: Sledmere House, Sledmere, Driffield, Yorkshire, YO25 3XG

-• How much?
-Admission to Sledmere House starts at £7.50 for adults
+• Cost: Admission to Sledmere House starts at £7.50 for adults

 Go Safari at Lightwater Valley